 Each director is expected to devote sufficient time, energy and attention to ensure diligent performance of the director's duties and to attend all regularly scheduled Board, committee, and shareholder meetings.
-Each director, other than Mr. Beale, has been deemed by the Board of Directors as an "independent director" as such term is defined in Rule 4200(a)(15) of the Marketplace Rules of The Nasdaq Stock Market, Inc. ("NASDAQ").
+Each director, other than Mr. Beale, has been deemed by the Board of Directors as an "independent director" as such term is defined in Rule 4200(a)(15) of the Marketplace Rules of The NASDAQ Stock Market LLC ("NASDAQ").
 In making this determination, the Board has concluded that none of these members has a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-There were nine meetings of the Board of Directors in 2006, and at least once a quarter, the non-management directors met without management in attendance for a portion of the meeting.
-Each director attended greater than 75% of the aggregate number of meetings of the Board of Directors and its committees of which he was a member in 2006.
+There were nine regular meetings of the Board of Directors in 2007, and at least once a quarter, the non-management directors met in executive session without management in attendance for a portion of the meeting.
+Each director attended greater than 75% of the aggregate number of meetings of the Board of Directors and its committees of which he was a member in 2007.